-In addition to managing Sylvania Senior Center, SCS offers one of the largest childcare programs in Sylvania, serving 300+ children per day with a pay-as-you-stay policy.
+In addition to managing Sylvania Senior Center, SCS offers one of the largest childcare programs in Sylvania, serving 300+ children per day.
 SCS receives in-kind support from the City of Sylvania, Sylvania Township and the Sylvania School Board.

 Living in a community that provides programs and services to youth through seniors speaks highly of the quality of life in Sylvania.

 Activities and facility expenses of Sylvania Senior Center are funded by: program fees; the local Sylvania City and Township Senior Levy; a grant from the Area Office on Aging that includes funds from a Title III-B grant under the Older Americans Act, State and Community Services Block Grant funds, the Lucas County Senior Services Levy, and donations to the center for its programs and services.

 The Booster Club members are the backbone of our senior center.
 Participants, their families and community members are encouraged to become a Sylvania Senior Center Booster Club Member.
 The nominal membership donations are used to defray operating costs.
 Members enjoy a quarterly Booster Club Breakfast meeting that includes prize drawings and center updates.